Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

 While groping around for the answers, large numbers of plant samples flowed into Kei Province from around the kingdom, where Houkou had his office in Setsuka Prefecture.
 Houkou and his assistants cultivated and tested them for their effectiveness.

 Meanwhile, Hyouchuu continued his own scouting expeditions, packing up samples and shipping them to Houkou.
 When he got the chance, he’d stop by Setsuka to see how the work was progressing.
-It wasn’t, inevitably cloaking those conversations in an aura of gloom.
+But little progress was being made, inevitably cloaking those conversations in an aura of gloom.

 After going nowhere for close to a year, during one of his brief visits to Setsuka, Houkou introduced him to a man he hadn’t see before, and said he’d help him in his search for the herbs.